saikrishna-prathapaneni/resnet5M/README.md

 ![alt text](model_summary.png "Title")
 From our experimentation, res_512_d is our best performing model with LeakyRelu activation, Cosine Annealing learning rate scheduler and SGD optimiser and dropout layer.

+For more information about the model architectures or other techniques which we have used, please refer to the "Project Report.pdf" file

 <br>

 ### Code Files